 Interesting Facts about Rafflesia

-The parasitic Rafflesia can grow up to a metre in diameter (world record:
+- The parasitic Rafflesia can grow up to a meter in diameter (world record: 107cm)

-The flower withers only after emitting a stench to draw insects.
+- The flower withers only after emitting a stench to draw insects.
 The bloom is hollow at the center and white and red-spotted has five petals.

-- When a Rafflesia flower blooms, it emits an overpowering scent of
+- When a Rafflesia flower blooms, it emits an overpowering scent of rotten meat.